-Your employer cannot fire you for filing a workers compensation claim.
-But they can terminate you for any other reason allowed by law even while you’re receiving workers’ compensation.
-There’s usually a very fine line separating these two which some employers use to their advantage.
+Your employer cannot fire you for filing a workers’ compensation claim.
+But they can terminate you for any other reason allowed by law, even while you’re receiving workers’ compensation.
+There’s usually a fine line separating these two, which some employers use to their advantage.

-You have to remember that our laws give equal protection to both the employer and the employee.
+Remember that our laws give equal protection to the employer and the employee.
 Employers can fire their workers for any reason they deem fit.
-In a similar fashion, employees can leave their jobs for whatever reason.
+Similarly, employees can leave their jobs for whatever reason.
 But both must do so without infringing on the rights of the other.

-If you are on temporary disability, your doctor will usually allow you to go back to work even if you haven’t fully recovered.
+If you are on temporary disability, your doctor usually allows you to return to work even if you haven’t fully recovered.
 Provided, however, that you don’t do anything that might jeopardize your recovery.
-This is referred to as “returning to work with restrictions”.
+This is referred to as “returning to work with restrictions.”

 According to the American Disabilities Act, employers with 15 or more employees should make reasonable efforts to accommodate their disabled worker’s restrictions.
-Meaning, they need to make workplace adjustments that will allow you to do your job to the same extent as your abled coworkers.
+They need to make workplace adjustments to allow them to do their job to the same extent as their abled coworkers.

-For example, they can reduce your work hours per week from 40 to 20.
+For example, they can reduce your weekly work hours from 40 to 20.
 Or install wheelchair ramps so you can pass through stairs without needing assistance.

-If your employer fired you for incompetence without providing reasonable accommodation, that is considered illegal termination.
+If your employer fired you for incompetence without reasonable accommodation, that is considered illegal termination.

 Some employers also fire employees to avoid paying workers compensation.
-But it’s important to note that even if you are terminated, your workers’ compensation benefits should continue.
-Unless you’re fired for grave misconduct, your termination will not affect your benefits.
+But it’s important to note that your workers’ compensation benefits should continue even if you are terminated.
+Your termination will not affect your benefits unless you’re fired for grave misconduct.

 If your employer fired you and withheld your workers’ compensation, you can file legal actions against them.

-Wrongful termination of an employee can leave the business open to legal action.
-Regardless if said employee is receiving workers’ compensation or not.
+Wrongful termination of an employee can leave the business open to legal action, regardless of whether said employee is receiving workers’ compensation.

-Among the legal consequences businesses can possibly face are:
+Among the legal consequences businesses can face are: